 For centuries, nursing had been considered a role for women, and today, the occupation is still largely filled by females.
 But things are changing.

 If you’re a man who’s considering a career in nursing, you’ll find stable job growth and opportunity.
-According to the BLS, health care occupations are among the fastest-growing jobs, with RN listed as one of the top 6 occupations expected to add the most new jobs through 2030.*
+The BLS projects that employment in health care occupations will grow 13% through 2031, much faster than the average for all occupations, with RN listed as one of the top seven occupations expected to add the most new jobs through 2031.

 National Nursing Shortage

-There are a number of reasons why nurses are in such demand, including:
+There are several reasons why nurses are in such demand, including the following:

 - Baby boomers are living longer, and an aging population drives a need for more health care services.